squidpan/jickmagger-obsidian-20251111/My-professional-experience.md

 NPQS distributes consolidated streaming prices to market data price consumers both on prem and in the cloud.
 We are in the process of migrating the application to the cloud from the current on-prem only environment.
 There are 4 components:
-- Prime Linux server with Oracle backend - on prem
+- Prime Linux server with Oracle backend- on prem
 - Feeding into OCP4, on Private Cloud - on prem
 - AWS Cloud - Streaming and Rest API
 - Mulesoft API Proxy - Rest API